 Here, we use information on local construction costs, labor rates and other factors to determine how much it would cost to replace the property being appraised.
 This value often sets the maximum on what a property would sell for.
 The cost approach is also the least used method.

 Appraisers get to know the communities in which they appraise.
 They innately understand the value of specific features to the residents of that area.
 Then, the appraiser researches recent transactions in the vicinity and finds properties which are 'comparable' to the real estate in question.
 Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.

 An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to associating a value with features of homes in Poway and San Diego, Maxwell Appraisal Services can't be beat.
 This approach to value is usually given the most consideration when an appraisal is for a real estate sale.

 Valuation Using the Income Approach

-Analyzing the data from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
-Note: While the appraised value is probably the strongest indication of what a property is worth, it may not be the price at which the property closes.
-Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
-At the end of the day, an appraiser from Maxwell Appraisal Services will guarantee you discover the most fair and balanced property value, so you can make profitable real estate decisions.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
+The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
+It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Maxwell Appraisal Services will guarantee you get the most accurate property value, so you can make wise real estate decisions.